All Products

 Background

-MaxCompute provides two MapReduce programming interfaces.
-MapReduce is a distributed computing framework that combines user-written business logic with built-in components to create a complete distributed program that runs concurrently on a Hadoop cluster.
+MapReduce is a distributed computing framework.
+It combines user-written business logic code with built-in components to create a complete distributed program that runs concurrently on a Hadoop cluster.
+MaxCompute provides two versions of the MapReduce programming interface.
+For more information, see MapReduce.

-• MaxCompute MapReduce: The native interface.
-Delivers fast execution and rapid development without exposing the file system.
+• MaxCompute MapReduce: The native API for MaxCompute.
+It enables fast execution and rapid development without exposing the file system.

-• Extended MaxCompute MapReduce (MR2): An extension that supports more complex job scheduling.
-Its MapReduce implementation is consistent with the native interface.
+• Extended MaxCompute MapReduce (MR2): An extension of MaxCompute MapReduce that supports more complex job scheduling logic.
+It uses the same implementation as the native MaxCompute API.

 Prerequisites

-This section walks through a WordCount example that counts the occurrences of each string in the wc_in table and writes the results to the wc_out table.
+The following example shows how to use a MaxCompute MR node to count the occurrences of each string in the wc_in table and write the results to the wc_out table.

-1. Upload, submit, and publish the mapreduce-examples.jar resource.
-See Resource management.
+1. Upload, submit, and deploy the mapreduce-examples.jar resource.
+For more information, see resource management.

-2. In the MaxCompute MR node editor, enter the following code:
+2. In the MaxCompute MR node editor, enter the following sample code.

 CREATE TABLE IF NOT EXISTS wc_in (key STRING, VALUE STRING);